aws-samples/sample-analyze-bedrock-usage-and-quotas/README.md

 - `bedrock:ListFoundationModels` - List all foundation models (for `bin/refresh-fm-list`)
 - `servicequotas:ListServiceQuotas` - List all Bedrock quotas (for `bin/refresh-fm-quotas-mapping` and `bin/refresh-quota-index`)
 - `bedrock:InvokeModel` - Invoke Claude models for intelligent quota mapping (for `bin/refresh-fm-quotas-mapping` only, restricted to Claude models)
-- `bedrock:CreateInferenceProfile` - Create application inference profiles for testing (for `bin/generate-test-data` and `bin/stress-test` only)

 #### Security Best Practices